Sourdough Muffins

 I used to think long fermentation was a nuisance, but I’ve come to find it super convenient, actually.

-Just mix together the ingredients, then allow the dough to sit for a while (12 to 24 hours) before baking.
+Just mix together some of the ingredients, then allow the dough to sit for a while (12 to 24 hours) before baking.

 No need for an hour-long commitment of mixing and baking all in one sitting.
 (Although with these muffins you totally can mix them together and bake right away, because I tried it).